ChipCE/Smartphone-tablet-as-second-monitor-for-linux/README.md

 <code>git clone https://github.com/ChipTechno/Android-as-second-monitor-for-linux</code>
 - Change directory
 <code>cd Android-as-second-monitor-for-linux</code>
-- Run install script as root.
+- Run install script as root and follow the instruction.
 <code>sudo ./install.sh</code>
 - run <code>vmon setup</code> to setup virtual monitor profile.
 This command need to be executed each time X server start.
 - run <code>vmon enable</code> to enable virtual monitor.
+If success, you will able to se an additional monitor in "display" setting.
-- Connect to host system using Teamviewr.
+- Connect to host system using Teamviewr, VNC or any screen sharing program.
 - To disable vmon, run <code>vmon disable</code>

 ## Configuration